justkd/KDMetronomeJS/README.md

 KDMetronome is a single class that generates the widget and controls all functionality.
 Dependencies are loaded dynamically.

-You can pass a DOM ID to set the interactive element that will show/hide the default UI, or run it in headless mode and use the API.
+You can pass a DOM ID to set the interactive element that will show/hide the default UI on click, or run it in headless mode and use the API.

 Tested in Chrome, Safari, and FireFox.
 Made with ToneJS, NexusUI, WAAClock, and AnimateCSS.